Navigating Inventory Disruption Starts with Your Markdown Capabilities

 After you’ve downloaded the guide, feel free to explore the Data practice I lead and the challenges we can help you solve, as well as Logic’s additional practices in Merchandising, Stores, Digital, and Cloud.
 We are here to help deliver value in the short term while also executing your broader vision.
 See how we can help you bring it all together.

 In his capacity as Global Managing Director of Logic’s Data practice, Graeme helps our clients leverage their data and analytics to make decisions that ensure competitive success.
 Graeme is an established thought leader with deep domain knowledge in the retail and consumer brands sectors.
 He’s an expert in advanced analytics in the areas of merchandise planning and optimization, shopper centricity, retailer/supplier collaboration, and customer segmentation.
-In his 25-plus years of consulting experience, he has worked with top-tier clients such as Target, CVS, Best Buy, IKEA, Macy’s, Kraft, and Coca-Cola.
+In his 25-plus years of consulting experience, he has worked with top-tier retailers and brands such as Target, CVS, Best Buy, IKEA, Macy’s, Kraft, and Coca-Cola.

 NAVIGATION